24rspires/Key-Bind-Practice/README.md

 # Keybind Practice

 ## Overview
-This project is designed to help people practice their keybinds on Xbox controllers (other controllers may work but are untested and not guaranteed to work at this time).
+This project is designed to help people practice their keybinds on Xbox controllers.

+## Warnings

+Only regular Xbox One controllers are currently supported

+Other controllers may work with it, but are not guaranteed.
+The program will hard crash with an unsupported controller

+I would love to add more controller support down the line.
+However, I cannot promise every controller will be supported as they cost money.

 ## Requirements Installation